ciceronianus/eXide-customization/README.md

 - Copy this code into the new Stylus window
 - Give it a name, save it and it should work

-## Scripts
+## Stylesheets

-- eXide-small_tweeks - general small tweeks to eXide
+- eXide-small_tweeks.css - general small tweeks to eXide
 - eXide-color_tabs.css - colored tabs based on their type
 ![colored tabs](screenshots/colored_tabs.png)
 - eXide-editor.css - higlight the active line in the editor